zoran-horvat/easy-parse/README.md

 }
 ```

 The simplest way to code a compiler is to derive it from the [EasyParse.Parsing.MethodMapCompiler](EasyParse/Parsing/MethodMapCompiler.cs) class. `MethodMapCompiler` is inspecting methods added by the derived class and matching them with the grammar.
-These methods will be invoked to traverse the syntax tree in postorder (this order is guaranteed).
+These methods will be invoked to traverse the parse tree in postorder (this order is guaranteed).

 Concrete compiler defines two kinds of methods.
 Ones are matching terminal symbols, and their name is always Terminal***, where *** is the name of the terminal from the grammar.
 Other methods are matching nonterminal symbols from grammar, and their name must match the nonterminal name.

-The result of compiling the syntax tree using a concrete compiler object is whatever the result was when the last method of the compiler was invoked.
-That call will correspond to the root node of the syntax tree.
+The result of compiling the parse tree using a concrete compiler object is whatever the result was when the last method of the compiler was invoked.
+That call will correspond to the root node of the parse tree.

 Compiling is performed on [ParsingResult](EasyParse/Parsing/ParsingResult.cs), by calling its `Compile` method and passing a concrete compiler: